 The second question also forms part of this current state analysis – really this question is about understanding what the current strategy is, whether it’s been articulated properly or not.
 For example, it’s not uncommon to find healthcare organisations pursuing a best-of-breed strategy without them ever explicitly agreeing that that is their formal approach.

 The “where do we want to go” question is what consultants call the future state design.
 Are we moving towards a digital hospital environment?
 What are the key areas where our clinicians need more support from ICT?
 And what are the key strategic goals of the organisation that could be enabled by ICT?
 At this stage it is generally helpful to get some outside assistance and compare your organisation against the world’s leading ICT-enabled healthcare delivery bodies.
+Academic Software discounts for students, teachers and schools at cheap software shop.

 The last question is answered by a gap analysis.
 Will the current implicit or explicit strategy take us where we want to go?
 You also need to consider what you will need to operationalise your strategy, once determined.
 What are the implications in terms of people, process, and technology – and, of course, money?